neilr8133/saltstack_demo1/README.txt

   it is assumed that in production we would potentially have other webserver software (httpd, etc) and minions would explicitly have the server to be installed called out rather than having a default.
+* By editing /srv/pillar/webserver/nginx.sls we can remove previously-deployed server configurations by editing nginx:lookup:sites_disabled (currently set to an empty list); syntax is the same as for nginx:lookup:sites_enabled.

 Other comments: